department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings/after-you-get-a-rating.md

 ---
 layout: page-breadcrumbs.html
+title: What to Expect After You Get a Rating | Veterans Affairs
-title: What to Expect after You Get a Disability Rating
+heading: What to Expect after You Get a Disability Rating
 display_title: After You Get a Rating
 description: Find out when you'll receive your first VA disability check and what to expect after you get a disability rating for a service-connected condition.
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act